Jubhitchaudhary/Map/README.md

 Submitted by: **Jubhit Chaudhary**

-This web app: **data dashboard that provides an at-a-glance summary of information gathered from a public API**
+This web app: **dashboard with graphs using a popular data visualization library, giving users an at-a-glance view of the data from your chosen API**

 Time spent: **10** hours spent in total